 Training upper back with the same intensity that most

-happen.
-For the most part, it is difficult to see the hard work and effort that
+athletes put into chest or arm training, is rare.
+For the most part: it's difficult to see the hard work and effort that

 The sad reality that gets missed with this giant muscle group’s lack of understanding in weight training is: bodybuilders and weightlifters in the earlier years have a tough time actually feeling the exercise movements there performing.

-So what types of exercises do what for the upper back?
+So what types of exercises do what for the upper back

 Ø Pull-ups, Chinning and Pull-downs